inet-framework/inet/doc/src/users-guide/ch-network-nodes.rst

 on these connections represent software or hardware activity.

-Although protocols may also be connected to each other directly, in most cases they are connected via *dispatcher modules*.
-Dispatchers (:ned:`MessageDispatcher`) are small, low-overhead modules that allow protocol components to be connected in one-to-many and many-to-many fashion, and ensure that messages and packets sent from one component end up being delivered to the correct component.
-Dispatchers need no manual configuration, as they use discovery and peek into packets.
+Although protocols may also be connected to each other directly, in most cases, they are connected via *dispatcher modules*.
+Dispatchers (:ned:`MessageDispatcher`) are small, low-overhead modules that allow protocol components to be connected in one-to-many and many-to-many fashions, ensuring that messages and packets sent from one component end up being delivered to the correct component.
+Dispatchers require no manual configuration, as they use discovery and peek into packets.

-In their pre-assembled node models, dispatchers allow arbitrary protocol components to talk directly to each other, i.e. not only to ones in neighboring layers.
+In their pre-assembled node models, dispatchers allow arbitrary protocol components to communicate directly with each other, not just ones in neighboring layers.

 .. _ug:sec:nodes:customizing-nodes: